 42. The Major Preceptors will each set their budgets and Council Tax during February.
-Details of their respective precepts and council tax charges will be reported to the meeting of Council on

-24th February 2022 when Council will be asked to approve the budget and council tax for Pendle.
+Details of their respective precepts and council tax charges will be reported to the meeting of Council on 24th February 2022 (if known at the time of writing) when Council will be asked to approve the budget and council tax for Pendle.

-43. The scheduled date for council tax bills and accompanying leaflets to be printed is late February 2021 to enable the bills to be issued by mid-March at the latest.
+- 43. Details of Town and Parish Council Precepts for 2022/23 is provided in Appendix B. - 44.
+The scheduled date for council tax bills and accompanying leaflets to be printed is late February 2021 to enable the bills to be issued by mid-March at the latest.
 Should it not be possible for the main billing process to start by early March, it would not be possible to issue bills in sufficient time to ensure the first Direct Debit instalments are collected on 1st April.
 Hence, it is important that Council Tax is set at the meeting of Council on 24th February 2022 as planned.